 We are each entitled to our own personal world view.

-Unfortunately, when it comes to interpreting information and making objective sense of reality, human brains are hard-wired to make all kinds of mental mistakes that can impact our ability to make rational judgments.
+But unfortunately, when it comes to interpreting information and trying to make objective sense of reality, human brains are hard-wired to make all kinds of mental mistakes that can impact our ability to make rational judgments.

-In total, there are 180+ cognitive biases that mess with how we process data, think critically, and perceive reality.
+In total, there are over 180 cognitive biases that interfere with how we process data, think critically, and perceive reality.

 Flawed Human Reasoning